christopherdavies2/automation_test_template/README.md

 # Run Tests for a Specified Environment

 In the 'common.properties' file change the value of the 'environment' property to be either 'local', 'production', 'stage' or 'uat'.
 This will then load the config from the relevant environment properties file marked '{environment}.properties'.
 Any property value in an '{environment}.properties' file will override its equivalent property value in 'common.properties'.

+When running via Maven you can specify the environment using the '-Denv' variable when running e.g. 'mvn clean install -Denv=uat' to run the tests in the UAT environment.

 # Run Tests for a Specified Browser

-In the 'common.properties' file change the value of the 'browser' property to be either 'chrome', 'firefox' or 'edge'.
+In the 'common.properties' file change the value of the 'browser.name' property to be either 'chrome', 'firefox' or 'edge'.

-You can also add a 'browser' property to one of the '{environment}.properties' files to run a specific browser for a particular environment.
+When running via Maven you can specify the browser using the '-Dbrowser' variable e.g. 'mvn clean install -Dbrowser=firefox' to run the tests in Firefox.

 Please note that at time of writing (4/6/19) Edge is not currently supported on MacOS.

+# Run Tests Headless

+In the 'common.properties' file change the value of the 'browser.headless' property to be true.

+When running via Maven you can specify running headless by using the '-Dheadless' variable e.g. 'mvn clean install -Dheadless=true'.

 # Reporting